Refresh Tokens in JWT Authentication

 - Hits DB for the token validation on every request to get the secret

 - Token expiry = refresh token expiry.
-Can get a new token as long as the old one is valid.
+Can get a new token as long as the old one is valid. - not sure about this.

 Superuser UI refreshes the token automatically when receiving 403 from the server.